racket/racket/racket/src/README.txt

    implementation used to create boot files to the build platform.
    Supplying Chez Scheme is a much more direct path.
 These executables do not need to match the versions being built, as there are bootstrapping paths that can handle differences where needed.
+If you supply both Racket and Chez Scheme, then Racket is used (despite being less direct).

  * For Racket BC, `--enable-racket=RACKET` selects a Racket for prepare C sources to cooperate with garbage collection.
 Its version